 The space between glass panes in energy-efficient windows is filled with dense gas.
 The purpose of this gas is to slow the process of temperature change resulting from differing temperatures between the inside and outside of the building.
 The gas inside each window is several times denser than air.
 Generally, the gas in the window is argon or krypton.
 Both gases are colorless, odorless, and harmless.
 As stated above, the purpose of these gases is to slow the process of temperature change resulting from differences in temperature.
 The fact that the gases are denser than air means that the particles are closer together, and dense materials take longer to heat up or cool down.
 Essentially, what this does is make the glass panes of a window more substantial.
 Single panes of plain glass have no real ability to intercede in temperature changes, and thermal energy can more or less pass straight through.

-Argon and krypton are both colorless, odorless and harmless gases that are used to fill the spaces between the panes of glass in an energy-efficient window.
+Argon and krypton are both colorless, odorless, and harmless gases that are used to fill the spaces between the panes of glass in an energy-efficient window.
 If the area between the glass panes was only filled with air, thermal energy would take next to no time to pass through, due to the relatively low density of air.
 However, using argon and krypton gas between glass panes, together or individually, slows the process of thermal energy transfer significantly.
-This is because argon is six times denser than air, and krypton is six times more dense than argon.
+This is because argon is six times denser than air, and krypton is six times denser than argon.
 As such, argon is better used for double-pane windows, and krypton is better used for triple-pane windows.
-As krypton is denser, more of it fits in much smaller spaces, and the glass panes of triple-pane windows are closer together than those of double-pane windows.
-Due to the excellent energy-efficienc of krypton gas, krypton does tend to be more expensive but is well worth the expenditure.
+As Krypton is denser, more of it fits in much smaller spaces, and the glass panes of triple-pane windows are closer together than those of double-pane windows.
+Due to the excellent energy-efficiency of krypton gas, krypton does tend to be more expensive but is well worth the expenditure.
 Some may choose an argon-krypton mixture to strike a balance between price and effectiveness.

 “Low-E” stands for “low-emissivity”.
 Many energy-efficient windows and patio doors are treated with low-E coatings to help keep the inside of the building cool.
 Low-E coatings work to limit the emission of ultraviolet and infrared rays that pass through the glass into the building.
 Prolonged exposure to ultraviolet and infrared rays can be harmful not only to humans but to furniture and floor coverings.
 Infrared rays cause a chemical reaction in the finish of hardwood floors, and the wood itself is highly sensitive to visible light and ultraviolet rays; so, not only does a low-E coating on your energy-efficient windows help to keep the house cool, but it also protects your belongings from long-term sun damage.